redbluesquare/DevOps-Course-Workshop-Module-11-Security/during_workshop.md

 ## Part 2 Threat Modelling

-In the first part of today's workshop you will be conducting a security review of an organisation's IT systems.
+In the second part of today's workshop you will be conducting a security review of an organisation's IT systems.
 [The details of this system can be found here](./Scenarios/Alpha_Organisation/description.md).
 Threat modelling can be an open ended process, so your trainers will probably time box each section of the exercise.

 ### Identify Threats